svlark/svlark.github.io/_posts/2019-05-05-Nature-Ambassadors-Project-by-Audrey.md

 Me, mom, and Lorelei hauled our stuff over to  the office, where some of our first customers were already waiting.
 Soon we were busy pouring lemonade.
 I handed a glass of lemonade to a lady in a pink shirt and then turned to the next person.
 She pressed a five dollar bill into my hand and said “Here.
 I’ll donate the other four because you are such sweet girls doing such good things.”
-“Thank you so much!”
+“Thank you soAudrey Lenore Champness much!”
 I said, and handed her a cup of lemonade.
 It made me feel really good inside, and realize you get happiness in return for what you give away.
 ![selling lemonade](https://user-images.githubusercontent.com/13930968/57200642-5e395200-6f5c-11e9-9207-96e605ba753d.JPG)